DennisColombo/Scientific-Programing-Project/README.md

     Pull source code to make sure that nothing is lost (NOT DONE)

 Tasks for the day (April 3rd, 2024):
-    Write code to graph data from the rangefinder against time (NOT DONE) Get rangefinder data into the code (DONE)
+    Write code to graph data from the rangefinder against time (DONE) Get rangefinder data into the code (DONE)
     Assemble a structure so I don't have to hold everything while using the device (PARTLY DONE)